What immunosuppressed patients should know about the coronavirus vaccines

 All of that said, some early studies are showing that, for some patients, the vaccines are producing antibodies.

-In fact, one journal pre-proof out of Mount Sinai’s and New York University’s medical schools documented detectable antibodies in inflammatory bowel-disease patients who received at least one dose of either the Pfizer or Moderna vaccines.
+In fact, a study out of Mount Sinai’s and New York University’s medical schools documented detectable antibodies in inflammatory bowel-disease patients who received at least one dose of either the Pfizer or Moderna vaccines.

 Charlotte Cunningham-Rundles, an immunologist at the Icahn School of Medicine at Mount Sinai who was not involved in the previously mentioned study, said she has also seen an immune response in some of her patients after coronavirus infection and vaccination.
 Cunningham-Rundles treats many patients with congenital immune-system deficiencies.